-Valley County is writing to inform you of an event that may impact the security of some of your information.
-While we are unaware of any attempted or actual misuse of your information, we are providing you with information about the event, our response, and steps you may take to better protect against the possibility of identity theft and fraud, should you feel it is necessary to do so.
+Weller Truck Parts ("Weller") is writing to make you aware of an incident that may have impacted the security of some of your information.
+We want to provide you with information about the incident, our response, and steps you may take to better protect against possible misuse of your personal information, should you feel it appropriate to do so.